Multivariate functorial difference: Tense functors

 \subsection{Internal homs}

-Part of the motivation for tense instead of taut was that the linear functors \( P \otimes (\ \ ) \) were not in general taut but preserved coproducts, so were tense.
+Part of the motivation for introducing tense functors was that the functors \( P \otimes (\ \ ) \), thought of as linear, were not in general taut but preserved coproducts, so were tense.
 The other side of the story is that the right adjoint to \( P \otimes (\ \ ) \), namely \( P \obslash (\ \ ) \), is taut but not always tense.
 As Example~\ref{Ex-DiscProf} suggests \( P \obslash (\ \ ) \) is a functorial version of a monomial with the \( P \) acting as the powers, and perhaps we shouldn't expect them to be nice for all \( P \).
 After all, even for real valued functions, fractional powers can be problematic, and for rings the powers are taken to be integers, not elements of the ring.